 Hot water can often dry out your skin and remove the natural oils needs for a healthy and long-lasting complexion.
 It is thought that if you splash your face with fresh, cold water after your bath you can tighten up your pores and your skin helping it to look radiant and youthful.

-Tightening pores are great if you're prone to spots too as it will help reduce the amount of dirt getting into your pores.
+Tightening your pores is great if you're prone to spots too as it will help reduce the amount of dirt that can get into them.
 With healthier looking skin, you'll most likely feel more relaxed and confident.

 3. Speeds up muscle recovery & soreness